mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

         % correct: 90.7510917031
 ```

-To make it even easier, I uploaded the container image to [Docker Hub](https://hub.docker.com/r/mtlynch/ingredient-phrase-tagger/) so that all of you at home can use my container with this command:
+To make it even easier, I uploaded the container image to [Docker Hub](https://hub.docker.com/r/mtlynch/ingredient-phrase-tagger/) so that all of you at home can use my container with this single command:

 ```bash
 docker run -it --rm mtlynch/ingredient-phrase-tagger:nyt-untouched /bin/bash